Deepan-Karmakar/p5.js-tutorial/JavaScript-Basics---DRAFT-update.md

 You should always use Strict mode !

 The odd syntax `"use strict;"` is so the instruction is ignored by an old JavaScript engine which doesn't know what it is.
 A statement like `"use strict;"` is just an isolated string with no computational effect, like `"Cool bananas;"`.
 It's parsed, created, then thrown away by any engine that isn't looking for it.
 Some other languages warn about this: "Warning, statement has no effect".
 Isolated expressions are easy to create: `var x = y;+z;`.
-You meant `y+z;` but z was silently instantiated then discarded.
+You meant `y+z;` but z got orphaned and had no effect.

 There are a number of other practices which are disallowed in Strict mode: [Strict mode](https://www.w3schools.com/js/js_strict.asp)

+### Style checkers

+There are quite a few style checkers for JavaScript.
+Two well-known ones are [JSLint](http://www.jslint.com/) and [JSHint](http://jshint.com/).
+You can cut and paste code into their online versions and check quite a lot.
+You can also download and install locally JSHint.
+They are best at standalone JavaScript programs.
+Checking a large p5.js app may throw up lots of complaints like "don't know what function createImage() is".
+There are ways to tell JS[HL]int what external functions and terms you're using, so you're not flooded with these warnings.
+I haven't pursued that.

+Note the JSLint term comes from the old C style checker "lint", which picked up small imperfections in your code like lint on your clothes.

 ### JavaScript versions

-Just some background on JavaScript versions - you won't need this for your early p5.js apps.
+Just some background on JavaScript versions - you won't need this much for your p5.js apps.

 JavaScript version naming is very messy.
 There are terms like JavaScript 1.7, ECMAScript 2015, ES 2015, ES6.
 These are all approximately the same !